aikubo/Talapas_Tutorial/README.md

 However, things like `ls` looking at directories etc do not require a compute node.

 The command we will use to launch any session on a compute node is `srun` a specific SLURM command.
-The command we will use for the WiHPC tutorial is
+The command we will use for the tutorial is

-`srun --account=wihpc --x11 --partition=short --reservation=wihpc --pty bash`
+`srun --account=karlstrom --x11 --partition=karlstrom --pty bash`

-If you are trying this on your own, the reservation will not be active so just use the command

-`srun --account=wihpc -x11 --partition=short --pty bash`

-The `-X11` will allow for forwarding of any windows you open.
+The `--X11` will allow for forwarding of any windows you open.

 It will ssh you into a compute node.
 Note that the prompt will change from `user@talapas-ln1 $` to `user@n049` where n049 means you are on node 49.